 Chiara Ferragni (11m followers) is on top of the Pyramid of Influence.
 She infrequently promotes outside brands and you won’t find discount codes on her Instagram stories.
 Instead, she lives fashion.
 She sets trends herself and influences the influencers.

-We pulled her Instagram channel from our database to get an overview of the people engaging with her content.
 Jessica Alba, Alessandra Ambrosio, Paris Hilton, and brands such as Dior like and comment on her postings, as do many fashion magazines.
 We can see that she engages with people who are knowledgeable in the industry themselves.

 Rachel Martino (243k), on the other hand, is an American fashion influencer living in NYC.
 She engages with her followers in a different way.
-Her followers (86% female) can relate to her as a person.
+Her followers can relate to her as a person.

 She speaks to the average consumer and promotes brands that she herself is influenced by, that she likes and that the average person is likely to buy.